 How can you know what kind of fertilizer to use?
 And how much?

-How can you know whether your soil is sweet or acid, and how to correct it?
+How can you know whether your soil is sweet or acidic, and how to correct it?

 Soil testing is the only answer.
-Vegetables, flowers, fruits, evergreens, shrubs, roses, and the lawn all must have a balanced diet to do their best.
+Vegetables, flowers, fruits, evergreens, shrubs, roses, and lawns must have a balanced diet to do their best.
 Practically every garden soil is out of balance unless it is tested.

 Test Soil pH Yourself